Sports Injury & Achilles Tendon Rupture Surgery

 The most common non-surgical treatment method for Achilles tendon rupture injury is the use of special walking boots (or cast) that elevates the heel and allows the relaxed Achilles tendon to repair itself naturally.

 Achilles tendon rupture is most commonly seen in athletes as well as older men who are engaged in regular physical activities.
 This condition may get severe in case proper and immediate medical care is not achieved.
-Cocoona Day Surgical Center in Dubai offers the best and most effective Achilles tendon rupture treatment at the most affordable cost.
+Cocoona Day Surgical Center offers the best and most effective Achilles tendon rupture treatment at the most affordable cost.